Converting Centimeters to Feet: A thorough look

 Method 2: Using a Conversion Calculator (For Convenience)

 While understanding the conversion factor is crucial for a deeper understanding, many online calculators and even smartphone apps can handle the conversion for you.
-Simply input the number of centimeters, select "centimeters" as the input unit, and "feet" as the output unit.
+Which means simply input the number of centimeters, select "centimeters" as the input unit, and "feet" as the output unit.
 These tools can save time, especially when dealing with numerous conversions.
-However, it's still beneficial to understand the underlying principle to appreciate the result and troubleshoot potential issues.
+That said, it's still beneficial to understand the underlying principle to appreciate the result and troubleshoot potential issues.

 Method 3: Step-by-Step Calculation (For Clarity)